-Review of Activities in the year
+Review of Activities in the Year

-In the academic year 2009-2010, 53 Marshall Scholars were fully funded by the MACC.
-Two Scholars were fully funded by external bodies as follows
+In the academic year 2010/2011, 50 Marshall Scholars were fully funded by the MACC.
+Two Scholars were fully funded by external bodies as follows:

-- one Scholar was supported on the Walter and Leonore Annenberg Marshall Scholarship funded by an endowment from the Annenberg Foundation; and - one Scholar was supported on the BSUF Marshall Scholarship funded by the British Schools and Universities Fund (BSUF).
+- one Scholar was supported on the Walter and Leonore Annenberg Marshall Scholarship funded by an endowment from the Annenberg Foundation; - one Scholar was supported on the BSUF Marshall Scholarship funded by the British Schools and Universities Fund (BSUF).

-Twenty-two Scholars were jointly funded on Partnership Scholarships
+Eighteen Scholars were jointly funded on Partnership Scholarships:

-- one Scholar supported on the Birmingham Marshall Scholarship; - one Scholar supported on the Caius Marshall Scholarship; - one Scholar supported on the Cardiff Marshall Scholarship; - one Scholar supported on the Courtauld Marshall Scholarship; - two Scholars supported on the Edinburgh Marshall Scholarships; - two Scholars supported on the Guildhall Marshall Scholarships; - two Scholars supported on the Imperial Marshall Scholarships; - one Scholar supported on the King's College Cambridge Marshall Scholarship; - one Scholar supported on the Merton Marshall Scholarship; - three Scholars supported on the New College Marshall Scholarships;
+- one Scholar supported on the Edinburgh Marshall Scholarship; - one Scholar supported on the Guildhall Marshall Scholarship; - three Scholars supported on the Imperial Marshall Scholarships; - one Scholar supported on the King's College Cambridge Marshall Scholarship; - one Scholar supported on the Merton College Marshall Scholarship; - three Scholars supported on the New College Marshall Scholarships; - one Scholar supported on the Nottingham Marshall Scholarship; - one Scholar supported on the Oriel Marshall Scholarship; - one Scholar supported on the Queen's University Belfast Marshall Scholarship; - one Scholar supported on the Royal Academy of Music Marshall Scholarship; - one Scholar supported on the St John's College Cambridge Marshall Scholarship;

-- one Scholar supported on the Nottingham Marshall Scholarship; - one Scholar supported on the Nuffield Marshall Scholarship; - one Scholar supported on the Queen Mary Marshall Scholarship; - two Scholars supported on the St John's College Cambridge Marshall Scholarship; - one Scholar supported on the Sheffield Marshall Scholarship; and - one Scholar supported on the UCL Marshall Scholarship.
+- one Scholar supported on the UCL Marshall Scholarship; - one Scholar supported on the Warwick Marshall Scholarship; - one Scholar supported on the York Marshall Scholarship.